joemcmanus/analog/README.md

       --version      show program's version number and exit

-This example shows reading 3.3v output from the Arduino style headers back to A0.
+This example shows reading an analog sensor (TMP36) on A0.

     root@galileo:~# ./analog.py 0
     +---------------------------+---------------------+